ljmcclean/godot-game-template/_docs/file_structure.md

     - This folder contains all scenes that are used in the project.
 Everything from the player to the main menu is in this folder.
 Subfolders within help to organize these scenes by use or any manner which you'd like.

+> An optional fourth folder ***addons*** can be created if your project
+> uses third-party assets or plugins.
+The intent of this folder is to
+> help seperate external code and assets from your own work.

 **Notes**: